 1. Most Catholic adult education available today doesn't teach the way adults learn.

-2. Most Catholic adult education is very theoretical and doesn't teach you how to apply what you are learning so you can grow in your faith life
+2. Most Catholic adult education is very theoretical and doesn't teach you how to apply what you are learning so you can grow in your faith

 3. There is no cohesive program that can lead you through spiritual growth step by step, tailored to your needs and to the way you learn.

 From the Abbey exists to tackle these problems.
 Its mission is to create a personalized learning system that teaches you how to apply Catholic teachings to your life in very practical ways so you can grow in your faith.
-Using technology that is usually used for tailored marketing, From the Abbey can tailor your instructional path according to your interests and needs and the way you learn.
+Using technology that is usually used for tailored marketing, From the Abbey can tailor your instructional path according to your greatest needs and the way you learn.
 The more you interact with From the Abbey by clicking on email links, filling out survey questions, and participating in membership activities, the more From the Abbey will conform your learning experience to you.

 I started From the Abbey to be the adult education service that I wish I had.
 When I was interviewing for my first job, I had applied to teach English, history and/or psychology at a Catholic high school.
 During the interview, the principal asked me if I would be willing to teach a morality class to juniors.
 I told him that I wasn't really qualified.
 He said that my experience teaching high school catechesis stood out to him (not much experience or training, in my opinion).
 When I said that I would be willing to give it a try, the principal hired me on the spot.
 Apparently they couldn't find anyone else who was even willing to give it a try.
 That first year of teaching morality was truly a trial by fire.
 I was learning literally one hour ahead of my students.
 And my students could tell that I didn't really know what I was talking about.
 I nearly had a rebellion on my hands by the end of the year.
 I decided that if I was going to continue teaching this class, I needed to become much more knowledgeable.
 So I signed up for a master's degree program with the Institute for Religious and Pastoral Studies out of the University of Dallas (now the Institute for Pastoral Theology out of Ave Maria University).